- Web

-During the call, Prime Minister Sharif congratulated the Iranian president on the ceasefire, sources said.
+During the call, Prime Minister Sharif congratulated the Iranian leadership on agreeing to a ceasefire and praised their “wisdom and foresight” in opting for de-escalation.

 Iran’s state news agency ISNA reported that Ghalibaf would head Tehran’s negotiating team, while Vance is likely to represent the United States, marking a rare high-level engagement between the two sides after weeks of escalating hostilities.